Audio Version [click the globe to change language]

 Is there a PDF I can download?

 Yep.
 You can get a PDF from the ICO website here

 What if you or your company collects a lot of user data?

 If this is the case, then you need to designate a data protection officer.
 That is, a person in charge of data protection who deals with all privacy matters.

-I would also suggest you look online for some training on GDPR implementation and also consider getting accreditation.
+I would also suggest you look online for some training on GDPR implementation and maybe also consider getting accreditation if applicable.

-The new data protection bill comes into effect on the 25 of May 2018.
+The new data protection bill came into effect on the 25 of May 2018.